Exciting times are just around the corner for our freelancers as Supertext is about to start using SDL’s GroupShare to host its projects.

 If you check out a file, you have to check it back in when you’re done.
 To do this, click on the ‘Check In’ option (as seen on the above screenshot, directly below ‘Check Out’).

-Once the file has been checked in you will see Trados synchronising its files with the server: when this is complete, you should return to the Jobs webpage and click on the ‘Finish job’ button – this button will only be enabled if the correct phase has been set during check in.
+Once the file has been checked in you will see Trados synchronising its files with the server: when this is complete, you should return to the Jobs webpage and click on the ‘Finish job’ button – this button will only be enabled if all the files have been worked upon and checked-in.

-You may also have to refresh the webpage if you haven’t done so since checking in the file(s) – you can use the ‘refresh’ option (at the top of the above screenshot) to reload only the GroupShare-related information.
+You may also have to refresh the webpage if you haven’t done so since checking in the file(s) – you can use the ‘refresh’ option to reload only the GroupShare-related information.

 A couple of points to note:

 - Projects that have been obtained from GroupShare have a small green circle over the folder icon on the left of the Projects list.
 The keen-eyed among you will have noticed that this correlates with the Open Project icon in the GroupShare section of the Home menu.

 This offers a quick indication as to which projects have been obtained via GroupShare.